Articles from 2026

 Table Stakes for Pragmatic Development Using LLMs

-Updated for 2026: lessons from two years of using Claude Code in production.
-Context engineering, real eval frameworks, model economics, and agent workflows — what actually works.
+Updated for 2026: lessons from two years using Claude Code in production.
+Context engineering, real eval frameworks, model economics, and agent workflows.
+What works.

 Staff Engineer Layoff Survival Guide: Lessons from 2008, 2020, 2023 — and Now